chngdickson/instance_seg7/utils/loggers/clearml/README.md

 ### Run Training Using A ClearML Dataset

-Now that you have a ClearML dataset, you can very simply use it to train custom YOLOv5 🚀 models!
+Now that you have a ClearML dataset, you can very simply use it to train custom yoloModel models!

 ```bash
 python train.py --img 640 --batch 16 --epochs 3 --data clearml://<your_dataset_id> --weights yolov5s.pt --cache